 Even though the cultivation of olive trees is limited on the island, producers are very enthusiastic about it.
 They have already organized seminars and tasting events on olive oil.
 Mykonian oil meets high standards (Virgin Olive Oil) but cannot be classified as extra virgin yet because the olives are shipped for processing to Tinos, Andros, and sometimes to mills in Attica.
 So the time required for processing degrades the product to lower categories.
 Harvesting on the island normally begins in mid-October and ends in late November, although some olives are ready to be harvested by late September.

-The good news is that Mykonos will have its own municipal mill hopefully at the end of 2019.
+The good news is that Mykonos will have its own municipal mill hopefully in the next 1-2 years.
 This will be a long-awaited achievement and a great boost for the local olive oil production in terms of quantity and quality because it will finally enable the producers to make the extra virgin olive oil of Mykonos.
 A big plus for the local's everyday table and for restaurants and hotels that will be able to serve local EVOO to their customers.

 Mykonians wish to rediscover their roots in growing and producing local quality products as an alternative to the monoculture of tourism.